 Planning for a Successful Book Club:

 - It’s helpful if you pick a day and time of the week when you’ll meet and get it onto calendars (Every other Thursday all winter at I Block?
-Fridays, noon each week all first semester?
+Tuesdays, noon each week all first semester?
 Figure out if people want to meet weekly or monthly or set up a schedule for every six weeks.)

 - Share contact information with one another.
 Spend enough time to get to know names and interests.